uviclibraries/death-by-powerpoint/story.md

 > - Since then our makerspace, has issued over 1,500 workshop badges.
 > - Informal feedback from students has been very positive.

-Next we will use these key points to tell a short story at the beginning of our presentation to set the stage for the important informatioin to follow.
+Next, we will use these key points to tell a short story at the beginning of our presentation to set the stage for the important information to follow.

-Please review the following [Introductory Slides](#){:target="_blank"}

 [NEXT STEP: Create Your Slides with Complementary Imagry](slides-images.html){: .btn .btn-blue }